GammaMetroid/SkywindBlenderToolkit/README.md

 Usage Instructions:
 In object mode, select an object, and press the hotkey.
 It will have overlapping vertices welded and a weighted normals modifier applied.
 There are a few options to change properties of the modifier.

+## Mirror Object Keeping Custom Normals

+Hotkey: `Ctrl+Alt+K`

+Usage Instructions:
+Trying to mirror an object, either by using the mirror modifier and applying, or by scaling the mesh by a negative number, will always destroy any custom normal data.
+This function provides a way to mirror an object while keeping custom normals intact.
+To use it, select the object and press the hotkey.
+You can choose which axis to mirror across.